HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/component/index.md

   background-color: #f0f0f0;
 }
 ```

-## Web Components: Features and Benefits
-Web components provide the following benefits:

-1. **Encapsulation:** Styles and functionality are isolated from the rest of your application using Shadow DOM.
-2. **Reusability:** Build once and reuse across different parts of your application.
-3. **Customizability:** Use attributes, properties, and part selectors to customize components without altering their core code.

 ## Broadcast Channel API and FCC Communication
 The Broadcast Channel API enables seamless communication between different FCC components, even when they are placed in separate areas of your application (e.g., themes, JSPs, portlets, WCM).